sertansenturk/coding-challenge-template/README.md

 ## Running notebooks

-I did exploratory data analysis (EDA) on the data and learning strategies parallel to implementing a solution.
-The EDA was done in Jupyter notebooks, stored in [./notebooks/](./notebooks/).
+It is typical to carry out exploratory data analysis (EDA) on the data and test different approaches alongside implementing a solution.
+Jupyter is a good ecosystem for such work.

 If you want to run the notebooks locally, you can start Jupyter Lab by running in the terminal: